rbind/cheap_shots/content/post/2016-05-22-per-capita-growth-and-predators-II.md

 ---
-layout: post
 title:  How do predators change population growth, part II?
-published: true
+date: 2016-5-22
 tags: [population regulation, ecology]
+slug: per-capita-growth-and-predators
+summary: "Last week [I starting thinking about how predation might affect a species that otherwise experiences logistic growth](http://atyre2.github.io/2016/05/18/per-capita-growth-and-predators.html) due to intra-specific competition.
+I looked at predators with both Type I and Type II functional responses to their prey.
+What about predators with Type III responses?"
 ---

 Last week [I starting thinking about how predation might affect a species that otherwise experiences logistic growth](http://atyre2.github.io/2016/05/18/per-capita-growth-and-predators.html) due to intra-specific competition.
 I looked at predators with both Type I and Type II functional responses to their prey.
 What about predators with Type III responses?